BEAST-Fitting/beast/docs/beast_priors.rst

   av_prior_model = {'name': 'flat'}

-2. Lognormal with the maximum at the A(V) given by max_pos and the width given by sigma.
+2. Lognormal with the maximum at the A(V) given by mean and the width given by sigma.

 .. code-block:: python

   av_prior_model = {'name': 'lognormal',
-                    'max_pos': 2.0,
+                    'mean': 2.0,
                     'sigma': 1.0}

 3. Two lognormals (see above for definition of terms)